nfroidure/whook/README.md

 needs to be run by comparing the method/path couple with the OpenAPI operations declarations.

-Once found, it simply runs the right handler with the OpenAPI parameters value filled from the serializable request.
+Once found, it simply runs the right route handler with the OpenAPI parameters value filled from the serializable request.
 The handler simply have to return a serializable response object in turn.

 If any error occurs within this process, than the `errorHandler` is responsible